Melbourne Personal Injury Attorney

 - Second, the plaintiff must prove the harmful act led to his or her injury.

 - Third, the plaintiff must establish that he or she suffered damages such as medical expenses, lost wages, or permanent disability as a result of the injury.

-In instances where an accident results in a person’s death, the victim’s family members may bring an action in criminal court.
-The decedent’s spouse, parents, children, and/or any sibling or adopted relative who is wholly or partially dependent on the decedent for support and services may seek to recover damages.
+In instances where a person was killed — like a drowning accident — the victim’s family members may bring an action in criminal court.
+The decedent’s spouse, parents, children, and/or any sibling or adopted relative who is wholly or partially dependent on the decedent for support and services may seek to sue.
 In Florida, if a child is born to unmarried parents, he or she may recover damages in a wrongful death action in which the mother is the decedent.
 However, the child may only receive wrongful death damages for his or her father if the father has formally recognized the child and was obliged to provide support.